mct/bacchus/bacchusmapper/README.txt

 So you'll need a webserver.
 I tried my best to avoid any dependencies but stupid javascript security rules prevent this from working with just file:/// URLs.
-It doesn't need to do anything special though—no CGI is involved, and all paths are relative.
+It doesn't need to do anything special though--no CGI is involved, and all paths are relative.
 Pick a directory under the web root path that you have access to.
 Let's call it $ROOTDIR.
 Pick another directory that's preferably not web accessible for running the perl scripts out of.
 Let's call it